Stable Differentiable Modal Synthesis for Learning Nonlinear Dynamics

 1Acoustics and Audio Group, University of Edinburgh, Edinburgh, UK

-2Centre for Speech Technology Research, University of Edinburgh, Edinburgh, UK
+3Centre for Speech Technology Research, University of Edinburgh, Edinburgh, UK

-Accompanying web-page for the JAES submission
+Accompanying web-page for the JAES paper

 Abstract